Why study English at BU?

 You’ll be able to choose from our list of units, picking a topic in each year that particularly appeals to you, and curating your own personal journey and skillset.
 If your passion is creative writing, you’ll get the chance to choose options related to this field, that give you a taste of what writing professionally would be like.

 Explore campus life and student work

 Next start date:

-September 2019, September 2020
+September 2021, September 2022

 Bournemouth University, Talbot Campus

-For 2019 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2021 and September 2022 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.